ppforest2 v0.1.0

 auto model = Model::train(spec, x, y);

 TrainingSpec is a concrete class — there is no need to subclass it.
-New strategies are plugged in via the constructor.
+New strategies are plugged in via the builder.
 Strategies are held via shared_ptr, so TrainingSpec can be freely copied and shared across trees.

 Checklist for adding a new strategy

-1. Create models/MyStrategy.hpp (and .cpp if needed).
+1. Create models/strategies/<family>/MyStrategy.hpp (and .cpp if needed).

-4. Implement to_json() — must include a "name" field.
+4. Implement to_json() — must return a JSON object with a "name" field.

 5. Implement display_name() — a human-readable label for summaries.

-6. Add a static Ptr from_json(const nlohmann::json& j) — validate keys, construct via factory.
+7. Add a static Ptr from_json(const nlohmann::json& j) — validate keys, construct via factory.

-7. Add PPFOREST2_REGISTER_STRATEGY(Base, "name") inside the struct.
+8. Add PPFOREST2_REGISTER_STRATEGY(Base, "name") inside the class.

-8. Add a factory function (e.g. inline Ptr my_strategy(...)) in the namespace.
+9. Add a factory function (e.g. inline Ptr my_strategy(...)) in the namespace.

-9. Add the .cpp to src/models/CMakeLists.txt.
+10. Add the .cpp to CMakeLists.txt.

-10. Add tests in MyStrategy.test.cpp (JSON round-trip + functional).
+11. Add tests in MyStrategy.test.cpp (JSON round-trip + functional).

 That's it — no central registry file or TrainingSpec subclass needed.